 For any course which is longer than 90 days

-Every student whose nation is not part of the Schengen/ Dublin agreement and whose lecture phase takes longer than 90 days (such as the School of Biblical Studies, Creative Discipleship Training School, Autumn Discipleship Training School, Basic Leadership Practicum) needs a student visa.
+Every student whose nation is not part of the Schengen/ Dublin agreement and whose lecture phase takes longer than 90 days (such as the School of Biblical Studies, Creative Discipleship Training School, Basic Leadership Practicum) needs a student visa.
 The student visa application must be submitted to the Swiss Embassy at the latest 8 weeks before the school begins (Form D).
 You will need an invitation letter from YWAM Wiler to apply for your visa.
 As soon as your application is complete (including the various reference forms) and you are accepted for the school, this letter will be sent to you.

 We must have your completed application 10 weeks before the school begins.

 Please note, that the visa and residence permit cost about an additional CHF 350.00.

 Courses (lecture phase) which are shorter than 90 days